-The fall means leaves, football, Halloween and Thanksgiving.
+The fall means leaves, football, pumpkin patches, and hayrides.
 Outside we see nature change and ready itself for the winter.
 We enjoy the beauty of the colors in the trees and marvel at the changing of the seasons.

 The fall also means there will be shorter days ahead and colder weather which will result in less sunlight and drier air indoors.
 These changes, although small, can have an impact on indoor plants.

-For more tips and plant care pointers, visit our Plant Doctor blog post archive.
+For more tips and plant care pointers, visit the Plant Doctor section on our site.